 Why Am I Using A Betterment?

-I’ve written about Betterment on this site more than once, and I’ve been extremely happy with their service in the 2 years that I’ve been with them.
+I've written about Betterment on this site more than once, and I've been extremely happy with their service in the 5 years that I've been with them.
 Originally when I first opened my account with them their fees were a bit high.
-In the past year, however, their fees dropped significantly, to the range of a 0.15% to 0.35% annual fee.
+In the past year, however, their fees dropped significantly, to around a 0.25% annual fee for most account holders.
 I now think they offer a better value to investors, including myself.

 Not only do they offer low fees, but they offer a great easy way to invest automatically in the entire market via ETF index funds that stays balanced according to your requested asset allocation of stocks vs. bonds.
 You never have to go in and re-balance your portfolio, they do it for you on a quarterly basis.
 They're a great company – one I highly recommend.
 If you're looking for a place to rollover your 401(k), they're worth a look!